 It consists of 10, one hour sessions over the course of 5 - 8 weeks.Players will use balls and nets designed specifically for their age.

-This years program starts on October 1 and run for 10 sessions.
+This years program starts in September and run for 10 sessions.
 We only accept 30 registrants for the program.

 It is on a first come registration basis.

 Each camper receives a ball and camp shirt.